Marina Beach: Infrastructure and activities

 Marina beach is a major tourist attraction of the city.
-People visiting Chennai make a point to visit the beach.
 It is also the main place for the local people to escape from the summer heat.
 The beach is popular for its shops and food stalls run by about 500 shops run by about 1,212 vendors.
 The memorials and statues, morning walk, joggers' track, lovers' spot, aquarium, and the like make it a hangout for people of all ages.
 Kite flying and beach cricket are common sports at the beach, and there are also facilities for pony rides.
 Beach cricket at the Marina dates back several decades.
 However, Chennai City Police has banned it at different points due to its interference with traffic and beach walkers.
 The sea is generally rough and waves are strong.
 There are fishermen colonies present at both ends of the beach.
 There are also joyrides, merry-go-rounds and mini giant wheels along the stretch, although they are installed without permission from any government agency.

 There are two swimming pools along the stretch—the Marina swimming pool and the Anna swimming pool.
 The Marina swimming pool was built in 1947 and is located on a 1.5-acre compound opposite the Presidency College.
 The pool is 100 m long and 34 m wide, bigger than the standard Olympic pool size of 50 m × 25 m and is 3 to 5.5 ft deep.
 The shallow end is 3.5 feet deep.
 It is maintained by Corporation of Chennai.
 It underwent renovation in 1994, 2004, and 2009 (at ₹7 million).
 On an average, the swimming pool receives 1,500 people.
-During the summer months of April and May, the footfall is goes up to 2,500 people.
+During the summer months of April and May, the footfall goes up to 2,500 people.
 The pool can accommodate around 400 people at any given time and has 10 cloak rooms.
 As of 2018, there were 30 staff in the pool and six surveillance cameras.
 The Anna swimming pool is located opposite the clock tower building of the University of Madras and virtually remains hidden behind the Anna Square bus terminus.
 The pool is said to be the first Olympic size pool to be built in Tamil Nadu.
 It was constructed in 1976 with a diving board.
 However, the diving board was removed later during a renovation.
 The pool is 4 to 11 ft deep.
 It also has a toddler pool that is 2.5 ft.
 Sports Development Authority of Tamil Nadu (SDAT) conducts regular coaching camps at the pool.